mimvoid/nix-config/README.md

 Note: This repo is a massive work-in-progress, and I only recently got into configuration files at all.
 Apologies if it's a little messy!

+My Firefox CSS from the chrome folder can be found in [panefox](https://github.com/mimvoid/panefox).

 Also: I got some of my [wallpapers](https://github.com/JaKooLit/Wallpaper-Bank) from JaKooLit's [Hyprland dots](https://github.com/JaKooLit/Hyprland-Dots), and don't know the sources.
 I will definitely try to track them down once I can.

 ***